 Mom was right when she said choose friends wisely

 Turns out, mom’s warning actually has some scientific basis.
-Did you know that, according to studies, our friends can influence our eating habits, how we regard our “popularity,” and even likelihood of developing life-altering addictions.
+Did you know that, according to studies, our friends can influence our eating habits, how we regard our “popularity,” and even the likelihood of developing life-altering addictions?

-Given just how much sway our social circle holds over us, doesn’t it make mores sense to hang out with the right people instead of a bunch of fake friends?
+Given just how much sway our social circle holds over us, doesn’t it make more sense to hang out with the right people instead of a bunch of fake friends?

 How to identify a fake friend